-3.5.4 Oral Report
+3.5.4 ORAL REPORT

-An oral report, detailing a brief overview of the review panel's findings, is presented by the chair at the final session of the site visit.
-The oral report is formal end to the site visit and process, it provides an opportunity for chair to share preliminary findings and recommendations of the panel in respect of the joint programme.
+An oral report, detailing a brief overview of the review panel's findings is presented by the chair at the final session of the site visit.
+The oral report is the formal end to the site visit and process, it provides an opportunity for the chair to share preliminary findings of the panel in respect of the joint programme and compliance with the standards.

-The final decision of the panel is not presented during the oral report.
-The panel must take time to consider the evidence gleaned during the site visit to arrive at a final decision.
 The oral report is not an opportunity for further discussions, it is a formal closure of the site visit and process by the chair.